MikaData57/Analyses-donnees-textuelles-Stackoverflow/README.md

 ## <span id="setup">Setup</span>
 Download the Notebook and import it preferably into Google Colaboratoty, Kaggle or Jupyter via Anaconda.
 Then just perform a *Run all* to run the project.

+## <span id="API">API</span>
+An API developed with Flask and Swagger based on the logistic regression model is available in a second Git repostory at: https://github.com/MikaData57/stackoverflow_swagger_api